Roots and Branches

 It’s always been about the sound.

 And the process of discovery that recording is, and was, and always will be for me.
-It’s the lure, the eternal carrot, or as Barri, my eternal muse and benefactor would say, The Big Cat Moment, the thing that moves me, and the project, ahead.
+It’s the lure, the eternal carrot, or as my wife Barri would say, The Big Cat Moment, the thing that moves me, and the project, ahead.

 And just at the moment when the sound reveals itself, that moment is for me as breathtaking, as revelatory and wondrous, as the moment I first heard two guitars, two voices, two notes, together.